 Smart Paste function to paste effects to multiple clips.

-Support NVidia HEVC hardware render (H264 & H265/HEVC, both lossless and user defined compression).
-Fast HEVC encoding of high quality based on hardware render with NVidia GPUs, up to UHD 8K 10 bit.
+Support NVidia hardware encoder (H264 & H265/HEVC, both lossless and user defined compression).
+Fast HEVC encoding at high quality, based on hardware render with NVidia GPUs, up to UHD 8K 10 bit.
 Supported both for rendering and for streaming.

 Typically it can be around 10 times faster than software encoding.

 Many formats are possible.
 Specially we recommend the LossLess modes when very high bitrates are possible, and the YUV420 QP mode for an optimal quality to bitrate ratio.
 Support H254 up to 4K, and H265/HEVC up to 8K